Revolutionizing software in the robotics industry: Insights from Dr. Alexandra Mikityuk of Staex

 Alexandra:

 You described it very well: it is a connectivity layer that goes together with management.
 That means you can't just connect the robots in this layer.
 What we do as Staex is we do an overlay network.
 That means we use the physical protocols where the robots exchange messages with each other, and we run on this network, for example on an intranet or internet, creating a network and in this network you actually have functions, like you can manage your software, you can do updates or perform telemetry tasks to retrieve the data from the robots.
 And that's actually a layer.
 I don't think we have a good name for it yet, but basically, that's what's called DevOps nowadays with the existing large applications, that ensure connectivity to my services no matter where they are.
 They're globally distributed and I get access to all machines.
 I can always run software updates.
-At Staex, we are creating the whole new topic for the field of robotics DevOps for robots, but it's just not as easy as a Cloud world because it's not all side by side in one data centre but it's distributed in a factory.
+At Staex, we are creating the whole new topic for the field of robotics DevOps for robots, but it's just not as easy as a Cloud world because it's not all side by side in one data center but it's distributed in a factory.
 It's not so easy to actually address the robots in a factory because there are a lot of firewalls etc. in between.
 And there are the problems that we solve for the manufacturers.

 Helmut: